 Applying for a home loan means having your credit pulled.
 Pulling a credit report results in a “Hard Inquiry”.
 While hard inquiries may impact credit scores they also may not hurt your score.

 What is a “Hard Inquiry”?

 Hard inquiries help lenders determine whether consumer is a good credit risk.
 It shows the creditor (ex: mortgage lender) the applicant’s credit score.
 Also, lenders see each trade-line on the consumer’s credit.
 A hard inquiry may impact a credit score.

 Hard Inquiry Impact on a Credit Score

 There is no one size fits all answer to this question.
 Credit scores are complex.
 In fact, they are based on detailed algorithms.
 Hard inquiries indicates a creditor is considering approving a loan or credit line.
 As a result, a credit score takes the hard inquiry into consideration.

 For example, consider a person with an 820 credit score and a spotless credit history.
 A hard inquiry likely will not affect their credit score at all.
 However, in contrast, a person with a 580 credit score may see their score drop 3-5 points from a hard inquiry.
 This is the credit scoring systems way of letting other creditors know this person is possibly not a good credit risk.

 Multiple Credit Inquiries Impact on Credit Score

 Typically multiple inquires in the same industry in a short period of time will not dramatically impact a borrower’s credit score.
-Click here for more on this topic.
+Click here for more on multiple credit inquiries.
 On the other hand, many inquiries across different industries may drop one’s credit score.